minlanyu/cs243-site/README.md

 - In addition, please read all the reviews submitted by your classmates and list their questions in the slides.
 And lead the discussions of these questions in class.

 ## Projects
 The semester-long project is an open-ended systems research project.
 Project topics are of your choice but should be related to networking.
 Projects should be done in groups of two or three and include a systems building component.
-From my previous experiences, a significant portion of the final projects end up as published workshop papers.
-At the end of the semester, I'll suggest a few places for you to submit your course work to a real workshop!
-Or you may continue to work on it to make it a conference paper.
+Selected projects can be submitted to a peer-reviewed workshop papers or posters.

 ### Project Timeline
 - 9/30 Fri: Form groups for course projects